 Once you’ve de-cluttered and depersonalized, it’s time to deep clean your entire house, including the yard, garage, closets, drawers and inside of the cabinets.
 Don’t forget to address any odor issues that might exist.
 It’s always a good idea to ask a friend to help you with this because you might be a bit nose blind.

 Next, go over your home with a fine toothed comb in search of anything that might need to be repaired or replaced and do some handywork.
 Replace your rusty shower curtain rod, hang nice towels in the bathrooms and fix your leaky kitchen faucet.
-Making little fixes like these is easy and inexpensive.
+Making little fixes is easy and inexpensive.
 It’s also an effective way to show buyers that you take excellent care of your home.